EXCLUSIVE-US chip CEOs plan Washington trip to talk China policy - sources

 Intel and Qualcomm declined to comment, and officials at the White House did not immediately return a request for comment.

 The sources said other semiconductor CEOs may also be in Washington next week.
-The sources declined to be named because they were not authorised to speak to the media.
+The sources declined to be named because they were not authorized to speak to the media.

+The Biden administration last October issued a sweeping set of rules designed to freeze China's semiconductor industry in place while the U.S. pours billions of dollars in subsidies into its own chip industry.

+The possible rule tightening would hit Nvidia particularly hard.
+The company's strong position in the AI chip market helped boost its worth to $1 trillion earlier this year.

+Next week's meetings, which one of the sources said could include joint sessions between executives and U.S. officials, come as Nvidia Corp NVDA.O and other chip companies fear a permanent loss of sales for an industry with large amounts of business in China while tensions escalate between Washington and Beijing.

+Many U.S. chip firms get more than one-fifth of their revenue from China, and industry executives have argued that reducing those sales would cut into profits that they reinvest into research and development.

-(Reporting by Andrea Shalal in Washington, Stephen Nellis in San Francisco and Karen Freifeld in New York; Editing by Edmund Klamann)
+(Reporting by Andrea Shalal in Washington, Stephen Nellis in San Francisco and Karen Freifeld in New York; Editing by Chris Sanders and Edmund Klamann)

 ((Stephen.Nellis@thomsonreuters.com;))